 If you suffer from chronic nerve pain brought on by conditions such as diabetic neuropathy, physical trauma, sciatica, lupus, arthritis, or any of the other aforementioned conditions, you may discover that your pain is significantly worse throughout the night.

-Even though not many people suffer chronic pain, but it is usually common for persons who suffer nervous system disorder or from nerve pain to claim that they have increased pain at night or once they get into bed.
+Even though not many people suffer chronic pain, it is usually common for persons who suffer from nervous system disorder or from nerve pain to claim that they have increased pain at night or once they get into bed.

 Your pain may make it more difficult for you to get a good night’s sleep, which may, in turn, make your discomfort as well as your general health and well-being even worse.
 It’s a circle that never ends.

 First, let’s investigate the possible causes of your nerve discomfort getting worse at night, and then we’ll look at some potential solutions to help you obtain a better night’s sleep.

 Why Nighttime Nerve Pain Is So Much Worse